Alexander’s thesis will uncover whether UN peace operations pursue human security under their mandates

 Alex’s thesis investigates the UN’s implementation of the human security concept, as espoused by the UNDP’s 1994 Human Development Report and the Commission on Human Security’s 2003 Human Security Now Report.
-Alex will be using the UNDPKO and the UNHCR as case studies after determining which interpretation of human security is most suitable for the UN and for the protection of civilians under international law.
+The research project looks at the operationalisation of human security in UN-led peace operations and the consequential effects on the mandating of missions under the UN Charter.
+He has a particular interest in UN stabilization operations, particularly MINUSMA and MINUSCA, and how they impact the law of UN peace operations.

-Alex is currently an Executive Editor for the Utrecht Journal of International and European Law (Ubiquity Press).
+Alex has previously served as the Editorial Assistant for the Journal on the Use of Force and International Law (Routledge) and as an Executive Editor for the Utrecht Journal of International and European Law (Ubiquity Press).

 - ‘Bringing occupation into the 21st century: The effective implementation of occupation by proxy’ (2017) Utrecht Law Review 13(1) 60-81.